hd322/CS444_Final_Project/README.md

 - In demo_v3.py, we added a DEL_L and DEL_W, which can delete the most recent predicted letter/word.
 - In demo_v4.py, we added SHOW and CLEAR, which can show all cached words as a sentence and clear all cached word in the UI.
 - Also, in demo_v4, we added a gaussian_blur that can only see the part of hands to maintain privacy.
+#### 🌟FINAL VERSON:
+- In /mediapipe/server.py, we made our final project as a UI server, with more button to operate!

 **How to run:**
 ```bash